Eastfield Medical Centre, 14 High Street Eastfield, Scarborough, North Yorkshire, YO11 3LJTel: 01723 582297

 After being a clinical systems trainer for over 10 years I decided I would like to become part of a GP Surgery team.
 I started working at Eastfield Medical Centre in July 2016 and have thoroughly enjoyed my role since.
 My job title is ‘Data Quality Manager’ and my main roles include: Data Collection, Invites to patients, Financial claims and Data Accuracy.
 I am part of the Management Team here at Eastfield and between us we ensure that all of our patients get the best possible service and care from us.

-I have recently completed my student mentorship course so Eastfield will soon be accepting nursing students.
+I have recently completed my student mentorship course so I enable Eastfield Medical Centre to mentor and train nursing students.

 I have 2 grown up children and a dog which keep me busy.